-Assistant coach Jamal Danley is in his first season with the Falcons.
-Danley coaches offensive line and has responsibilities with special teams.
+Assistant coach Jamal Danley is in his second season with the Falcons.
+Danley coaches offensive line and has responsibilities with special teams, including field goals.

 Prior to coming to West Hills College Coalinga, Danley was an assistant coach at Mississippi Delta Community College.
 His duties included offensive line coach, strength and conditioning coach, and co-offensive coordinator.